yasirkula/UnityIngameDebugConsole/README.md

 ### D. LIMITATIONS

 - This asset uses **2D Rect Mask** and thus the DebugLogCanvas can not be rendered in World Space but **only in Screen Space**.

-### E. TO-DO

-- Log item recycling to boost the performance (by reducing the number of Instantiate and Destroy calls drastically)
-- Filtering logs by their type